Download and install git.

 Open Project Structure with Ctrl+Alt+Shift+S

-choose SDK home path
+SDK the correct jdk home path is selected.

-Open Settings with Ctrl+Alt+S
+Apply and OKOpen Settings with Ctrl+Alt+S

 In Build, Execution, Deployment -> Build Tools -> Maven -> Importing select the JDK for JDK for importer.